Brady Corbet: Career

 In 2013, Corbet signed to direct his first feature film, The Childhood of a Leader.
 It premiered in the Horizons section of the 72nd Venice International Film Festival, where he won Best Director in the festival's Horizons (Orizzonti) section.
 In 2018, Corbet directed his second feature film Vox Lux.

 In September 2020, it was reported that Corbet would direct his third feature film, the immigrant drama The Brutalist.
 The film was released in 2024 to critical acclaim and earned ten nominations at the 97th Academy Awards, including Best Director and Best Original Screenplay.
 He also won the Silver Lion at the 81st Venice International Film Festival and Best Director at the 82nd Golden Globe Awards.

-Film was nominated for Cinema for Peace Dove for The Most Valuable Film of The Year in 2025.
+In November 2025, Corbet revealed that his next film would be an "X-rated movie" that takes place "mostly in the 1970s", adding that the film would span from the 19th century to the present day, stating that it will be about the economy of northern California.
+The project is expected to begin filming in summer 2026.

 Personal life

-Since 2012, Corbet has been in a romantic relationship with Norwegian filmmaker and actress Mona Fastvold, whom he met on the set of her film The Sleepwalker.
-They have since co-written five films together.
-They have a daughter named Ada (born 2014).
+Since 2013, Corbet has been in a relationship with Norwegian filmmaker and actress Mona Fastvold.
+They have a daughter born in 2014.

+Fastvold and Corbet met by being introduced by their mutual friend, actor Christopher Abbott, who is now their daughter’s godfather.
+After meeting, they became friends and began co-writing films.
+They then became a couple after finishing the first film they wrote together, The Sleepwalker.